-QBE Re is close to achieving its optimal portfolio mix says Chris Killourhy, Managing Director of QBE Reinsurance.
-Here he tells us what this recalibration means for the company and the importance of partnerships to the business.
+As QBE Re comes close to achieving its optimal portfolio mix, we look at what this recalibration means for the company and the importance of partnerships to the business.

 At QBE Re we’re in growth mode but we will not allow this desire for expansion to undermine the work we have done to optimise our portfolio.
 We have worked hard to balance our portfolio by client, geography and product.